azurity/repo-site/README.md

         }
     }
     ```
+    > if type is project, this means a project has not only one repo.

 -   `index.md`: The cotent that will show on the project page.
 You can config the markdown syntax by changing the `src/md.ts`(I use [markdown-it](https://markdown-it.github.io/) parsing markdown files.
 To change the style of code, change `src/main.css`.
 I use [highlight.js](https://highlightjs.org/) in this porject.)